Kind606/react-express-user-content-ts-t-k-innovations/README.md

 ## Acknowledgments

 - Created as a school project at Tomas Maldonis and Kevin Hellgren
-- Built by T & K Innovation
+- Built by T & K Innovation TM